top of page

 Caterpillars can be less popular with gardeners but without caterpillars there would be no butterflies or moths.
 They are also an important food source for other wildlife like garden birds and hedgehogs.
 What's more, caterpillars are gorgeous creatures themselves once you get to know them.
 The vast majority of species will do very little damage to your plants, especially if you are growing flowering plants (rather than veg), whether you have a herbaceous border or a wildflower meadow.

 Growing foodplants for caterpillars is a little bit more complicated than choosing flowers for adult butterflies.
-Some caterpillar species are more generalist and will thrive on a few different plants but no caterpillars are so generalist that they eat virtually anything (not like some slugs!).
+Some caterpillar species will thrive on a few different plants but no caterpillars are so generalist that they eat virtually anything (not like some slugs!).
 Other caterpillar species are highly specialised, only surviving on one or two plant species.
 If the right plant(s) doesn't grow somewhere locally then you won't see those butterflies or moths.
 You may get caterpillars if 1) you grow the right foodplant, 2) there is already a population in the area, AND 3) it is a species that will colonise gardens (some will only lay their eggs in natural habitats).

 Scarlet Tiger moth